-Further, it is possible to provide a guarantee on the performance of $r(.)$ depends on the accuracy of the value prediction $\eta$. \begin{theorem}[\cite{medina2017revenue}] For $\delta>0$, with probability at least $(1-\delta)$ over the learning samples, it holds
+Further, it is possible to provide a guarantee on the performance of $r(.)$ that depends on the accuracy of the value prediction $\eta$. \begin{theorem}[\cite{medina2017revenue}] For $\delta>0$, with probability at least $(1-\delta)$ over the learning samples, it holds

-\end{theorem} The intuition behind this result is clear: the better the prediction of the value $\hat{x}(\z)$, the better the revenue extracted.
-However, it only provides a guarantee relatively to the expected value $\lE_H\left[x\right]$ rather than the optimal revenue that could be extracted.
+\end{theorem} The intuition behind this result is clear: the higher the prediction of the value $\hat{x}(\bz)$, the higher the revenue extracted.
+However, it only provides a guarantee relatively to the expected value $\lE_{\mathcal{F}}\left[x\right]$ rather than the optimal revenue that could be extracted.

 Overall, these three algorithms are costly to run on big datasets, highlighting the complexity of the underlying problem.
 There exists more efficient computation of reserve prices, but usually by sacrificing the objective of revenue maximization for weaker objectives \citep{shen2019learning}.